AbinilaSiva/AI-Driven-Financial-Chatbot/README.md

 ```
 3. Configure the API Key:

-* In main.py, locate the line 11: api_key (Note: Ensure you prepend 'sk-').
+* In main.py, locate the line 11: api_key (Note: Ensure to give your api key here ).
 * Example: api_key = 'sk-EWIDVvyxEvg...'

 4. Build the Docker Image: